Walking for confidence

 Walking for health

-From living with a heart condition in his mid-20s to completing a 100km walk, Will has values walking as a way of staying fit and well.
+From living with a heart condition in his mid-20s to completing a 100km walk, Will values walking as a way of staying fit and well.

 A woman smiling outside.